Home

 This term is widely used for a variety of different pearls.

 Here it will be discussed when its used to refer to pearls from Japan Akoya oysters.
 One of the uses for this term is for pearls that happen by accident when cultivating Akoya pearls.
-They form when during implatation of a pearl nucleus microorganisms, shell particles, or detached fragments of mantle tissue also enter the Akoya oyster.
+They form when during implantation of a pearl nucleus microorganisms, shell particles, or detached fragments of mantle tissue also enter the Akoya oyster.
 Often the oyster builds up nacre around these contaminants and a Keshi pearl is born.

 Because the Keshi Japan pearl is generally small in size, they are sent out to low labor costing countries so the holes can be drilled out by hand at a lower cost.